 I also consulted Linda Godfrey, author, researcher, and a leading expert on dogmen and Sasquatch sightings.
 She speculated that if not made by a small animal, the marks may have been made by something looking for hidden objects.

-For the time being, we can rule out cryptids and animals.
 Ben is familiar with animal evidence in the woods, and did not feel the gashes and hole were made by animals.
 Nor would animals account for the rippled-air shape in the trees, the dread, and other phenomena.

 Ben’s original account can be found on the Phantoms & Monsters blog.
 Photos are courtesy of Ben, and appeared with his original account.